Carolyn Lazard

 Carolyn Lieba Francois Lazard (born 1987) is an American artist based in Philadelphia, Pennsylvania.
 Lazard uses the experience of chronic illness to examine concepts of intimacy and the labor of living involved with chronic illnesses.
 Lazard expresses their ideas through a variety of mediums including performance, filmmaking, sculpture, writing, photography, sound; as well as environments and installations.
 Lazard is a 2019 Pew Foundation Fellow and one of the first recipients of The Ford Foundation's 2020 Disability Futures Fellows Awards.
+In 2023, Lazard was selected as a recipient of the MacArthur Fellowship, colloquially known as the "genius grant."

 Early life and education

 Carolyn Lieba Francois Lazard was born in 1987 in Upland, California.

 Lazard graduated with a B.A. degree in 2010 from Bard College.
 They earned their MFA degree in 2019 from the University of Pennsylvania.

 Art career

-Lazard's work has been exhibited internationally including at the Kunsthal Aaruhs, Denmark; Stedelijk Museum, Amsterdam; and The Camden Art Centre, London.
+Lazard's work has been exhibited internationally including at the Kunsthal Aarhus, Denmark; Stedelijk Museum, Amsterdam; and The Camden Art Centre, London.
 Nationally, they have exhibited at the Institute of Contemporary Art, Philadelphia; Walker Art Center, Minneapolis; New Museum, New York; and had screenings at the Anthology Film Archives, New York.
 Lazard was included in the 2019 Whitney Biennial, curated by Rujeko Hockley and Jane Panetta.
-Lazard was a participant alongside 75 other artists including fellow Philadelphia-based artist Tiona Nekkia McClodden.
+Lazard was a participant alongside 75 other artists.
 Lazard's published works include a 2019 work commissioned by Recess titled Accessibility in the Arts: A Promise and a Practice and The World is Unknown, published by Triple Canopy as a part of their Immaterial Literature project area.

 In 2019, Lazard co-organized the I Wanna Be With You Everywhere festival celebrating disability arts in New York City.

 One of Lazard's works, Support System (For Park, Tina, and Bob), 2016, was featured on the cover of Art Papers' winter 2018/2019 edition.
 The work documents a 12-hour performance completed by the artist where they spent the day in bed.
 For the 2017 New Museum exhibition "Trigger: Gender as a Tool and a Weapon" Lazard installed A Conspiracy (2017), 12 white-noise machines (the sort used in therapists' offices) installed in one of the elevators.

 Their installation from the 2019 Whitney Biennial is titled “Extended Stay”.
 For this installation, Lazard attached a TV on a hospital mount that extended from the wall.
 The TV was connected to a cable set to change channels every 30 seconds.
 The goal of this work was to connect regular museum goers to people with chronic illness and create a shared experience between the two.
 There is also a connection to the pandemic.
 The installation brings to light a sense of boredom that people with chronic illness have experienced their entire life that many other only began to experience during the pandemic.